cair/GraphTsetlinMachine/README.md

 ## Tutorial

 In this tutorial, you create graphs for the Noisy XOR problem and then train and test the Graph Tsetlin Machine on these.
+You have four kinds of graphs, shown below:
 <p align="center">
   <img width="50%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/NoisyXOR.png">
 </p>
+Each node either has the property _'A'_ or _'B'.
+If a graph has the same symbol in both nodes, it is labeled _Y=0_.
+Otherwise, it is labeled _Y=1_.
+The task of the Graph Tsetlin Machine is to assign the correct label to each type of graph, when the labels used for training are noisy.

 ### Initialization